zacharlie/qa-example-resources/README.md

 # Example Resources

-This repository comprises a variety of QGIS shareable resources for  demonstrating the functionality of the [Quality Assurance Workbench Plugin](https://github.com/kartoza/qgis_dataset_qa_workbench).
+This repository comprises a variety of QGIS shareable resources for demonstrating the functionality of the [Quality Assurance Workbench](https://github.com/kartoza/qgis_dataset_qa_workbench) QGIS Plugin and providing a template for users to learn and start building their own checklists.

 ## About The QA Workbench